JAMBO-NETWORK/Open-Grants-Program/applications/Jambo-Network.md

 through Polkadot's consensus mechanism.
 After access to the slot, you do not need to maintain the verification node by yourself, which enables you to focus on application and function realization.

-● **An indication of why your team is interested in creating this project.**
+#### An indication of why your team is interested in creating this project

 In the global Internet advertising market worth trillions of U.S. dollars, marketing budgets are mainly grasped by major media such as search engines and social media.